 Welcome!
 We at the UCC Library love working with you and your students!
 Please take a look at the boxes on this page to see what resources and services we offer and contact us anytime with questions!

 Schedule information literacy presentations and activities for your online classes!

 Place textbooks, books, articles, or audio/visual materials on reserve for your students.
 Check the list of current textbooks on reserve to make sure yours are up-to-date.
-If you can't get a copy of your textbook, complete the Faculty Request Form for Textbooks/Library by the deadline each term.
+If you can't get a copy of your textbook, complete the Faculty Requests for Textbooks/Library by the deadline each term.
 Learn more...